MislavJaksic/Knowledge-Repository/Virtualization/SoftwareContainers/Kubernetes/Tutorials/KubernetesBasics/README.md

 Service is defined using YAML.
 Service targets a set of Pods using a LabelSelector.

-Service is exposed through a type in the ServiceSpec:
+Service is exposed through a type in the Service spec:
 * ClusterIP (default) - Service only reachable from within the cluster
 * NodePort - Service accessible from outside the cluster using <NodeIP>:<NodePort>
 * LoadBalancer - an external load balancer assigns a fixed, external IP to the Service